petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-simple-display-page-templates.md

 ---
 # Adding Simple Display Page Templates

-Display page templates are page templates used to display a specific piece of content.
-Use them if you want somewhere where you can look at a specific article in its own context.
+Display page templates display a specific piece of content.
+Use them to show a specific article in its own context.

-Here, you can create a display page template specific to each of your web content types (Event and FAQs), and then use them to add new pages to your site.
+Next, you'll create a display page template specific to each of your web content types (Event and FAQs), and then use them to add new pages to your site.

 Olivia, the content manager, doesn't have permission to create new page templates.
 Log in as your site administrator, Preston Palmer, before you begin.